-It's important to note that while our list covers the basic essential employees, they may differ in each state.
+It's important to note that while our list covers the basic essential worker, they may differ in each state.
 Since each state can individually determine what classifies as essential, employers need to check with their state's government offices before closing down their businesses.

 1. Healthcare employees.

 The healthcare industry, both public and private, provides essential services that cannot shut down in any circumstance.
-These essential employees are too valuable in the case of an emergency.
+These essential workers are too valuable in the case of an emergency.
 For instance, during the COVID-19 pandemic, healthcare employees perform vital services, such as research and testing, patient care, administration of medication to patients, and much more.

 Examples of Essential Healthcare Employees:

 - Employees conducting critical research about COVID-19.